Designed in California, made in China: how the iPhone skews U.S. trade deficit

 Using a rough calculation, that implies the iPhone 7 series added $15.7 billion to the U.S. trade deficit with China last year, about 4.4 percent of the total.
 That's also about 22 percent of the $70 billion in cell phones and household goods the U.S. imported from China.

-"With an iPhone, where China is just the final assembler, most of the value (contributed by China) is just the labor rather than the components themselves," said John Wu, an economic analyst with a U.S.-based think tank, the Information & Innovation Foundation.
+"With an iPhone, where China is just the final assembler, most of the value (contributed by China) is just the labour rather than the components themselves," said John Wu, an economic analyst with a U.S.-based think tank, the Information Technology and Innovation Foundation.

 Louis Kuijs, head of Asia economics research at Oxford Economics, notes that U.S. companies' using global supply chains to manufacture products in China means other economies would be caught in the crossfire of a trade war.